federico-fogolari/pdb2trent/README.md

 Options:
 -n (max k neighbours for listing entropies (20 default))
 -b X (length to mix translational and rotational degrees of freedom)
+-s k (use only one snapshot every k snapshots)
 -nt X (number of threads to be used, if less than 1 the program finds the number of threads available)
 -wp pdb_file (write superimposed structures in pdb_file)
 -v (verbose mode)